Koenkk/zigbee2mqtt.io/docs/devices/ZNCLBL01LM.md

 * `invert_cover`: Inverts the cover position, false: open=100,close=0, true: open=0,close=100 (default false).
 The value must be `true` or `false`

+* `voltage_calibration`: Calibrates the voltage value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `voltage_precision`: Number of digits after decimal point for voltage, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.